open-cluster-management-io/multicloud-operators-subscription/docs/prometheus_metrics.md

 ### Collecting Metrics for Observability

 For the [Observability Operator](https://github.com/stolostron/multicluster-observability-operator) to collect the aforementioned metrics from the *Managed Clusters* and display them on the *Hub Cluster*, you need to configure the `observability-metrics-custom-allowlist` *ConfigMap* in the `open-cluster-management-observability` namespace on the *Hub Cluster*.</br>
-Note that for *Histograms* type metrics, there are actually 3 metrics created per each *Histogram*, they are identified by the *bucket*, *count*, and *sum* prefixes to the metric name.
+Note that for *Histogram* type metrics, there are actually 3 metrics created per each *Histogram*, they are identified by the *bucket*, *count*, and *sum* suffixes to the metric name.
 Here's an example of a working *ConfigMap*:

 ```yaml
 apiVersion: v1